7+7 Strategies for Working from Home During COVID-19

 Working from home has some advantages—no need to commute, having access to your own kitchen, being able to dress comfortably, and having more flexibility in your schedule.
 However, a sudden transition from the office to home may be challenging, especially if you also have children.

-In this article, I offer some practical suggestions for navigating this transition from the perspective of work, family, and your wellbeing.
+In this post, I offer some practical suggestions for navigating this transition from the perspective of work, family, and your wellbeing.

 The following are some tips on being efficient and productive while working from home.